CompTIA PenTest+ Study Guide - Mike Chapple - E-Book

 The CySA+ and PenTest+ exams are more advanced exams, intended for professionals with hands‐on experience who also possess the knowledge covered by the prior exams.

-CompTIA certifications are ISO and ANSI accredited, and they are used throughout multiple industries as a measure of technical skill and knowledge.
-In addition, CompTIA certifications, including the Security+ and the CASP, have been approved by the U.S. government as Information Assurance baseline certifications and are included in the State Department's Skills Incentive Program.
+CompTIA certifications are ISO/ANAB accredited, and they are used throughout multiple industries as a measure of technical skill and knowledge.
+In addition, CompTIA certifications, including the Security+ and the SecurityX, have been approved by the U.S. government as Information Assurance baseline certifications and are included in the State Department's Skills Incentive Program.

 The PenTest+ Exam

 The PenTest+ exam is designed to be a vendor‐neutral certification for penetration testers.
-It is designed to assess current penetration testing, vulnerability assessment, and vulnerability management skills with a focus on network resiliency testing.
+It is intended to assess penetration testing engagement, reconnaissance, vulnerability assessment, and attacks and exploits, with a focus on network resiliency testing.
 Successful test‐takers will prove their ability plan and scope assessments, handle legal and compliance requirements, and perform vulnerability scanning and penetration testing activities using a variety of tools and techniques, and then analyze the results of those activities.

 It covers five major domains: